mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 When you enable resource groups, memory usage is managed at the Greenplum Database segment and resource group levels.
 You can also manage memory at the transaction level.
 See [Greenplum Database Memory Overview](wlmgmt_intro.html) to estimate how much memory each Greenplum Database segment has available to use.
 This will help you estimate how much memory to assign to the resource groups.

-Memory allocation is based on first-come-first-served principle for all queries.
-Greenplum Database uses the system memory to allocate memory for any incoming queries; there is no memory quota or pool for a resource group.
-The amount of memory allocated to a query is determined by the following parameters.
+The amount of memory allocated to a query is determined by the following parameters:

 The parameter `MEMORY_LIMIT` of a resource group sets the maximum amount of memory reserved for this resource group on a segment.
 This determines the total amount of memory that all worker processes for a query can consume on the segment host during query execution.
 The amount of memory allotted to a query is the group memory limit divided by the group concurrency limit: `MEMORY_LIMIT` / `CONCURRENCY`.